Crypto paper trading: how it works and how to practice it well.

 Common mistakes that make paper trading useless

 The most common mistake is treating the simulator like random entertainment.
-If each trade is placed without a setup, invalidation point, or reason for review, the data you collect is just noise.
+If each trade is placed without a setup, a stop level, or a reason for review, the data you collect is just noise.
 You may still enjoy it, but you are not building a process you can later trust.

 Another mistake is changing the rules every day.
 Traders often switch size, timeframe, entry logic, and exit rules at the same time, then conclude the strategy does not work.
 In reality, nothing stable was tested.
 Practice only teaches something when enough variables stay fixed long enough to compare outcomes.